-- 23. A long-term vision is tempered with that old Swedish saying that "if you do not know where you are going, any road will take you there".
-Only when your sights are set on a long-term goal can you take the short steps that will take you there in hops and bounds, frog leaping sometimes, advancing at snail's-pace sometimes but never stopping on the way to development. - 24.
+- 4. A long term vision is tempered with that old Swedish saying that "if you do not know where 11.
+Last night we concluded a two day Consultation you are going, any road will take you there".
+Only when your sights are set on a long term goal can you take the short steps that will take you there in hops and bounds, frog-leaping sometimes, advancing at snail's-pace sometimes but never stopping on the way to development. - 5.
 For Economic Growth is not a methodology, nor a state of mind, nor a way of doing things.
-Growth is the result of doing the right things in the economic arena. - 25.
-Micro-economically, we have been working under the guidance of Professor Michael Porter of the Harvard Institute for International Development in establishing a National Competitiveness Program that goes to the root of development. - We seek to reduce transaction costs and, eventually, production costs, for those companies investing in Nicaragua. - 27.
-We have identified seven clusters where we are concentrating our scarce resources and development: (1) aquaculture and the blue revolution; (2) beef and dairy products; (3) electric energy generation; (4) wooden furniture and parts; (5) specialty coffee; (6) tourism and (7) agribusiness. - 28.
-Basic Infrastructure such as first roads and first ports will have to be provided by the Government.
-The private sector provides alternatives once the basic infrastructure is there, not before. - 29.
-For it is job creation through investment in the private sector the only way to get out of poverty. - 30.
-Let me humbly quote Mr. Porter himself about what he has seen in Nicaragua regarding microeconomic efforts at making the country more competitive:
+Growth is the result of doing the right things in the economic arena. - 6.
+Micro-economically, we have been working under the guidance of Professor Michael Porter of the Harvard Institute for International Development in establishing a National Competitiveness Program that goes to the root of development. - 7.
+We seek to reduce transaction costs and. eventually, production costs, for those companies investing in Nicaragua. - 8.
+We have identified seven clusters where we are concentrating our scarce resources and development: (1) aquaculture and the blue revolution; (2) beef and dairy products; (3) electric energy generation; (4) wooden furniture and parts; (5) specialty coffee; (6) tourism and (7) agribusiness.
+Basic Infrastructure such as first roads and first ports will have to be provided by the

-31. "I'm frankly amazed by all the advances made by the Government of President Bolaños ...
+- Government.
+The private sector provides alternatives once the basic infrastructure is there, not before. - private sector the only way to get out of poverty. - 10.
+Let me humbly quote Mr. Porter himself about what he has seen in Nicaragua regarding microeconomic efforts at making the country more competitive: "I'm frankly amazed by all the advances made by the Government of President Bolaños ...
 I have worked in many countries in the world, and it is easy to speak, what is difficult is to act; I find President Bolaños actions awesome."